• +44 0330 027 0207

 Approach to Time and Priorities

 Denmark is a controlled-time culture, and adherence to schedules is important and expected.
-Time is considered something to be valued and to use wisely.
-When in Denmark, you may find that:
+Time is considered something to be valued and used wisely.
+When working with the Danish, you may find that:

 • Missing a deadline is a sign of poor management and inefficiency, and will shake people’s confidence.